 Essential FAQs About the California Skip the Slip Bill

-California Assemblyman Phil Ting has introduced new legislation known as the Skip the Slip bill requiring California merchants to offer eReceipts as the primary proof of purchase for transactions occurring within the state.
+California Assemblyman Phil Ting has introduced new legislation known as the Skip the Slip bill requiring California merchants to offer eReceipts as a proof of purchase for transactions occurring within the state.
 By passing the law, Assemblyman Ting aims to reduce the 12 billion pounds of carbon emissions and 686 million pounds of waste annually created by paper receipts in addition to the harmful exposure to chemicals resulting from the handling of BPA laden paper receipts.
 So far the bill has passed the California Assembly Committee on Natural Resources and the Assembly Committee on Privacy and Consumer Protection en route to a final vote by the full Assembly.

 What is the California Skip the Slip Bill?